CartoDB/turbo-carto/README.md

 # Turbo-Carto

-Next-Gen Styling for Data-Driven Maps, AKA CartoCSS preprocessor
+Next-Gen Styling for Data-Driven Maps, AKA CartoCSS preprocessor.

 tl;dr Enables adding functions to CartoCSS that can be evaluated asynchronously.